 Skype.
 FaceTime.
 Airplanes.
 Trains.
 All of these things make flying free from the nest a bit easier.
 Back when my Nana chose to leave Australia with her new American husband in the 1940s, technology wasn’t available to “see” her family through a computer screen.
 All she had was long distance phone calls, and the promise of visiting when she could.
 She left her mother, three sisters, extended family, to start her married life in the United States.

 The choice is still a difficult one these days, but technology makes the decision a little easier.
-Wherever my sunflowers decide to travel to, or plant roots, I know they’ll understand they’re are “homes” all around them.
+Wherever my sunflowers decide to travel to, or plant roots, I know they’ll understand there are “homes” all around them.
 Wherever I am, they have a home.
 If there are loved ones, home is always there.

 What would hurt me more than having them spread their wings and fly, is to have them thinking they have to clip their wings and stay right here, with me.
 Sure, I’m a huge fan of the place I live, and have chosen to live.
 However, they aren’t me.
 I see in their eyes when we travel, how much they love to see new things.
 How easily they make friends.
 Once I realized these little facts about my children, I knew doing my best to raise my kids so they want to leave my nest, was the best thing for both of them.

 Perhaps, when they’re older, teleporting will be a real thing?
 Here’s hoping.